 - Locate the column on the spreadsheet that matches the manually created column you created in Step 1.WARNING – DO NOT ALTER THE NAME OF THIS COLUMN HEADER IN YOUR SPREADSHEET, OR YOU WILL NOT BE ABLE TO UPLOAD GRADES FOR STUDENTS.

 - Enter individual students’ grades in the row that corresponds with their name.
-You can copy and paste from another spreadsheet, ensuring that you are aligning each student’s grade accurately with their row.WARNING – DO NOT DELETE THE USERNAME COLUMN OR ALTER THE NAME OF THIS COLUMN HEADER IN THIS SPREADSHEET.
-ALSO, DO NOT DELETE AN ANY DATA IN THE USERNAME COLUMN.
+You can copy and paste from another spreadsheet, ensuring that you are aligning each student’s grade accurately with their row.WARNING – DO NOT DELETE OR MODIFY THE USERNAME COLUMN.
 IF YOU MAKE ALTERATIONS TO THIS COLUMN, YOU WILL NOT BE ABLE TO UPLOAD GRADES FOR STUDENTS

 - Save your spreadsheet.
 Again, you may see a pop-up warning that some features will be lost if you save it in the existing file format.
 Affirm that you want to keep using the existing file format by clicking “Yes.”

 - Close your spreadsheet.